lingtalfi/CliTools/doc/api/Ling/CliTools/Input/CommandLineInput.md

 The command line structure
 ---------------------

-The command line is composed of white-space separated components:
+The command line is composed of white-space separated components (aka arguments):

 - **option**: an option contains an equal symbol (=).
 The key is the part on the left of the equal symbol, and the value is the part on the right.